rasgointelligence/Rasgo-demo/demokit/sports-sales-demo/README.md

 # Rasgo Demonstration
 ## Demo Use Case
-You work for a large sporting good manufacture.
-As a senior data scientist, you have been asked to prepare the necessary data for modeling.
-You have been given access to:
+A large sporting good manufacturer is interested in forecasting monthly sales to help it manage its supply chain, marketing plans and pricing.
+The company has access to data at the store level for:

 - Daily sales
 - Weekly advertising spend
-- Weekly inventory and pricing at the store level.
-In addition, country wide advertising and Google trends data for key sports terms has been provided weekly.
+- Weekly inventory and pricing

+In addition, weekly data covering country wide advertising and Google trends data for key sports terms has been provided.

-You have finished working with all of this data in Python to create a monthly summary of sales and the key factors that may drive these sales as a Pandas dataframe.
-You are now ready to share this data so it is available to the rest of the team.
+The company has two projects for the data science team based on this data.
+First, the company would like a monthly sales forecast based on all of this data.
+Second, the company would like to explore the impact of outside factors on monthly sales.

-Once this data is shared, a more junior data scientist is asked to examine the impact of weather on sales.
+The data science team has assigned a senior data scientist to prepare all of the above data into a single pandas dataframe that they can then use to build the forecasting model.
+In addition, the senior data scientist will share the final modeling data with the rest of the team to enable additional investigations.
+Once this data is shared, the data science team assigns a junior data scientist to investigate the impact of weather on monthly sales.

+This demo begins with the senior data scientist having completed the data preparation process and has the sales forecasting modeling dataset in a pandas dataframe.
+The demo then shows how the senior data scientist can share the data in Rasgo and how the junior data scientist can find this data, join weather data to it, prepare it for their use case and download the data into pandas for further modeling.

-In this demo, working as the senior data scientist, you will:
+In this demo, working as the senior data scientist, you will see how the senior data scientist can:
 1. Create an account on Rasgo.
 2. Upload the completed dataframe from Python to Rasgo.
 3. Publish that data so that others in your organization will be able to find the data.

-As the junior data scientist, you will:
+In addition, s the junior data scientist, you will:
 1. Log into the Rasgo web app.
 2. Find the sales data.
     a.
 Explore the data
     b.
 Create an intial modeling dataset.
 3. Find and join weather data.
 4. Aggregate weekly data and perform feature engineering.
-4. Extract the data from Rasgo to Pandas for final analysis
+4. Extract the data from Rasgo to pandas for final analysis

 ## Demo
-This demo assume that you have completed the data preparation process on all internal sales, marketing and inventory data to create a monthly sales dataset ready for use.
-The data can be found [here]().

 ### 1. Install PyRasgo.
 In order to publish and view data on the Rasgo Web App, you will need to install Rasgo's PyRasgo Python package to interact with the system from Python.